swiftlang/swift-org-website/documentation/server/index.md

 - Supported ecosystem

 ### Performance
 Swift offers fast performance and a low memory footprint.
 Instead of tracing garbage collection, it uses [Automatic Reference Counting (ARC)](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/automaticreferencecounting/) and ownership features, which allows precise control over resources.
 Swift’s use of ARC and its lack of just-in-time (JIT) compilation provides an edge in the cloud services space.
-The absence of JIT means no runtime optimization or de-optimization.

 While tracing garbage collection technologies have improved, they still compete with the application for resources, triggering non-deterministic performance.
 Debugging non-deterministic performance and language-induced non-deterministic performance can confuse and mask application-level performance issues that can otherwise be addressed.